Seneca-BSA/bsa/docs/aig240/lab3.md

     Your node should do the following:

     - Accept a command line argument specifying the name of the turtle it should control.
-        - Running `rosrun lab3_turtlesim turtle_controller turtle1` will start a controller node that controls turtle1.
+        - ie. running `rosrun lab3_turtlesim turtle_controller turtle1` will start a controller node that controls `turtle1`.
-    - Use `w`, `a`, `s`, `d` to control the turtle by publish velocity control messages on the appropriate topic whenever the user presses those keys on the keyboard, as in the original `turtle_teleop_key`.
-Capturing individual keystrokes from the terminal is slightly complicated, so feel free to use keyboard input such as `scanf()` or `input()` instead.
+    - Use `w`, `a`, `s`, `d` to control the turtle by publish velocity control messages on the appropriate topic whenever the user presses those keys on the keyboard, as in the original `turtle_teleop_key`. **The turtle should ONLY move when is key is pressed.
+When the key is released, the turtle should STOP moving.**
+    - The controller should be able to listen to multiple keys. ie. if `w` and `a` are pressed, the turtle should move forward and turn left in a circular path.
+If the keys pressed are contracdicting, there should be no movement.

     **Hint:** You'll need to use the `Twist` message type in the `geometry_msgs` package.
+    **Hint:** Find the `turtle_teleop_key` source code as a reference.

     To test, spawn multiple turtles and open multiple instances of your new turtle controller node, each linked to a different turtle.